- Is your drafting chair hurting your back?

 Features to consider when choosing a drafting chair

 - Ergonomics.
-You’d want a drafting chair that allows you to work as fast and/or as comfortably as possible.
+You’d want a drafting chair that helps you work as fast and/or as comfortably as possible.
 Are you looking for a chair with armrests or perhaps one with a reclining backrest?
-Your chair should fit your work ethics, whether you’re keen on mobility or prefer to work on long and tedious projects
+Your chair should fit your work ethic, whether you’re keen on mobility or prefer to work on long and tedious projects.

 - Material.
 Drafting chairs can come in padded, mesh, cushion, and even leather variants.
 They offer a range of functions from maximum comfort to premium aesthetics.